 Search the historical archive of The Guardian, The Observer, The Irish Times and The Weekly Irish Times, The South China Morning Post, The Korea Times, The Jerusalem Post, The Times of India and 31 major American newspapers including The New York Times, The Wall Street Journal and The Washington Post and the Chinese Newspapers collection.
 Click on 'Change Databases' and scroll down to see which titles are selected for searching

 Combining content from Sage books, journals, case studies, datasets and references works to help users explore methods concepts when designing research projects, conduct research, and write up findings.
 Access to all areas including Datasets and Doing Research Online.
 Some video contents is available - refine by 'Available to me'.
 Foundations content is now included.
+Please contact the E-Resources team to request instructor access.
 Accessibility statement for SAGE Research Methods.

 The Library provides online access to many historic and current newspapers from around the world.
 You can access them by: